oarcscience/ith.oarc.science/atl/ataw/ataw100.md

 #### \[1882\]

-###### Scanned, Proofed and Formatted at Intangible Textual Heritage, November 2000, by J. B. Hare.
+###### Scanned, Proofed and Formatted at Intangible Textual Heritage, November 2000, by J. Lelievre.
 This text is in the public domain because it was published prior to 1923.